RashidAwan11/WorthKnow-GitHub/content/knowledge-base/teri-garr-net-worth-bio-wiki-age-family-friends-height-salary.md

 “I walked for three hours, four hours a day; my feet would bleed, ”she recalls.
 "I used to ride buses all over the city just to get to the best dance schools.
 Don't just stand there and be quiet, push yourself."
 In New York, she studied at Actors Studio and at the Lee Strasberg Theatre and Film Institute.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/rush-limbaugh-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Rush Limbaugh</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KfDefC8V3ww" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Teri Garr Education:**